Delivering a mature banking and distribution operation

 The ability of EBiSC to bank and distribute cell lines to satisfy user requests will be underpinned by the project reaching a number of key milestones as the operations are put in place.

-A gap analysis to assess what is existing and accessible and what is needed currently by users has identified new opportunities for iPSC line creation.
-New line commissioning using the validated, standard procedures has been initiated ahead of planned schedule to meet demand.
-This reactive mode in broadening the EBiSC Foundational Collection, to include many new disease representative and control lines for research will represent a major distinctive feature for the eventual EBiSC catalogue.
+A gap analysis to assess what is existing and accessible and what is needed currently by users has identified new opportunities for EBiSC.
+Proactively broadening the EBiSC Collection to include many new disease representative and gene-edited lines for research and the provision of differentiated cell products and iPSC services will represent major distinctive features for the EBiSC catalogue.

-The following four key components will come together in support of the development of mature banking and distribution activities.
+The following five key components will come together in support of the development of mature banking and distribution activities.

 - The design and implementation of bioengineering and quality control testing technologies will lead to eventual cost reductions, while increasing operational scale.